Hello! My name is

 I am open to work from Q3 2025.
 Read my CV and Get in Touch!

-- On the 28th February 2025, I had the pleasure of supporting the Austrian Association of Women in Mathematics (A2WiM) as one of two event photographers at the Austrian Day of Women in Mathematics meeting hosted at TU Wien (my Alma Mater)!
+- On the 28th of February 2025, I had the pleasure of supporting the Austrian Association of Women in Mathematics (A2WiM) as one of two event photographers at the Austrian Day of Women in Mathematics meeting hosted at TU Wien (my Alma Mater)!
 I particularly enjoyed gaining career insights for both academia and industry.
 It was great to connect with industry guests from D-Fine and Deloitte.

 - On the 21st of October 2024, I successfully defended my Ph.D. thesis at TU Wien!
 Thanks to all those who in different ways helped me to get here!
 My dissertation is publicly available here.